4PointSolutions/FluentFormsAPI/README.md

 The Fluent Forms libraries have been tested against each release up to and including AEM 6.5 LTS SP2 and AEM 6.5 SP25.

-See the [Migration Guide](MIGRATION_GUIDE.md) for details about mograting from one version to the next.
+See the [Migration Guide](MIGRATION_GUIDE.md) for details about migrating from one version to the next.

 # Retrieving the Fluent Forms OSGi Bundles